lavas-project/pwa-features-autotest/README.md

 Found the test result is out of date ?

-Please feedback it on the issue.
-If convenient, offer more information.
+If convenient, please offer more information on the issue, such as the capture pic.

+And we will verify and update the data promptly.

 ![Image text](./static/test-result.jpeg)

-And we will verify and update the data promptly.

 ## Reference: